Every2/Dialogue-plus-bot/README.md

 ## More:

-If you want contribute fell free to send a pull request.
+* If you want contribute fell free to send a pull request.

+* If you want that bot send the tweets to you, you always will need put your discord channel id.